Initial Funding Year: FY 2007-2008

 Is the new courthouse energy-efficient and sustainably designed?

-The San Bernardino Justice Center is designed to qualify for the Leadership in Energy and Environmental Design (LEED) Silver certification by the U.S. Green Building Council.
+The San Bernardino Justice Center was originally designed to qualify for the Leadership in Energy and Environmental Design (LEED) Silver certification by the U.S. Green Building Council.
 Because of the shared sustainability goals of the Judicial Council, the court, the architect, and the builders, the courthouse achieved LEED Gold certification at no added cost.
 The LEED certification program is a national standard for sustainable design.
-The LEED Rating System for New Construction includes criteria for green practices that embrace sustainability, water efficiency, appropriate use of energy, materials, and resources, indoor environmental quality, and innovation in design processes.
+The LEED rating system for new construction includes criteria for green practices that embrace sustainability, water efficiency, appropriate use of energy, materials, and resources, indoor environmental quality, and innovation in design processes.
 The courthouse is situated near mass transit.
-Sustainability features such as window louvers to block out harsh sunlight and afternoon heat and an insulating rooftop garden will save energy and make the building more efficient to operate over the life of the courthouse.
+Sustainability features such as window louvers to block out harsh sunlight and afternoon heat and an insulating rooftop garden save energy and make the building more efficient to operate over the life of the courthouse.
 Water-conserving landscaping and water reuse features are attuned to the area’s desert climate.
 The design incorporated recycled materials, and care was taken during construction to reduce waste and limit environmental impacts on the nearby creek and park.